 To leave a comment on Incyanity, you must provide a name and email address in addition to your message.
 You can also choose to provide your website URL.

 Incyanity uses the Akismet anti-spam service to filter out junk (spam) comments.
 Akismet uses your IP address, user agent, referrer, name, email address, website URL, and message to check whether your comment is spam.
 The actual submitted data is stored in the Incyanity database.
 Comments not flagged as spam are also emailed directly to me.
 The email I receive includes your IP address, name, email address, website (if you provided one), the text of your comment, and the timestamp of your submission.

 An anonymized string created from your email address (also called a hash) is provided to the Gravatar service to see if you are using it.
 If your comment is approved, your Gravatar profile picture (if you have one) is visible to the public on Incyanity in the context of your comment.

 All data associated with comments that are flagged as inappropriate/spam is discarded within 15 days or less.
 Data associated with approved comments is kept indefinitely unless the applicable post is removed at a later date.
 Information submitted in an approved comment is never used for marketing purposes, however if I need to contact you directly to respond to your comment (where a public response on the post is inappropriate) I will use the email address you provided to do so.

-When I share a link to a new Incyanity article via my social media accounts, you can choose to comment on the article via that social media service.
+When I share a link to an Incyanity article via my social media accounts, you can choose to comment on the article via that social media service.
 Unless your comment is deemed to be inappropriate/spam, your comment via that service will be copied as a comment to the article on Incyanity.
 The comment on Incyanity will reflect the text of your comment, the display name in use on your social media account at the time your comment is made, and the permalink (if available) to your original comment.